Sodium chlorite solution is useful in many ways around the house.

 Water purification

-For standing water, or water from a suspect source – use 3-4 drops of sodium chlorite solution to each gallon of water.
+For standing water, or water from a suspect source – Use 3-4 drops of sodium chlorite solution to each gallon of water.
 Do not use an activator.
 Let stand for 8-10 hours before drinking.

 For pure water on demand use a weak acid activator – 50% Citric or 4% Hydrochloric acid solution at a 1:1 ratio (one drop of acid per drop of sodium chlorite solution) is recommended as an activator, but lemon/lime juice or vinegar will work at a 5:1 ratio (5 drops of juice or vinegar per drop of sodium chlorite solution).
 Use 3-4 drops of activated sodium chlorite solution to each gallon of water.
 Do not add directly to water, mix sodium chlorite solution and activator in separate container.
-Wait 30 seconds if using recommended activator or 3 minutes orherwise, then add activated sodium chlorite solution to water.
+Wait 30 seconds if using recommended activator or 3 minutes otherwise, then add activated sodium chlorite solution to water.
 Wait 15 minutes before drinking.

 Preparing food